All docs

 Even if your plan retains forever, a right-to-erasure request triggers immediate hard-delete.
 There's no "but Pro keeps it" exception.
 See GDPR for the request flow.

-Scale customers can pin retention windows per form:
+You can pin shorter retention windows per form:

-Configure under Form → Settings → Retention.
+Configure under Form → Settings → Submission handling.
 The setting drives the daily auto-delete job.
-Email info@pixelandprocess.de to enable Scale features if you don't see the option yet.
+Enterprise retention windows that exceed standard plan limits are handled on Scale; email info@pixelandprocess.de if you need a contract-specific retention policy.

 What about anonymized submissions?